Marjoram Essential Oil

 - Country of Origin: Libya, Egypt, Mediterranean, France

 - Significant Chemical Constituents: Borneol, Terpineol (alcohols) Camphor (ketone) Caryolphyllene (Sesquiterpene) Pinene, Sabine, Terpinene (Terpenes)

-Marjoram Essential Oil (Origanum Marjorana) is a great all-round essential oil.
+Marjoram Essential Oil is a great all-round essential oil.
 It has a subtle, herby aroma and a wide array of therapeutic properties, making it a great oil to have in your aromatherapy kit!